 Mkulima ni mmoja walaji ni wengi.
-The farmer is one but those who eat the fruits of his labour are many.
+The farmer is one but those who eat the fruits of his labor are many.

 Mla cha mwenziwe na chake huliwa.
-He who eats another's food will have his own food eaten by others.
+A person who eats another's food will have his own food eaten by others.

 Mlimbua nchi ni mwananchi.
-He who enjoys the first fruits of a country is a son of that country.
+A person who enjoys the first fruits of a country is a son of that country.

 Mpiga ngumi ukuta huumiza mkonowe.
-He who fights with a wall will only hurt his hand.
+A person who fights with a wall will only hurt his hand.